 Remember to download your Log Book and keep it updated with regular meetings with your supervisor and any training you go to.
 Graduate Logbook

 The viva should take place within one month of submission of the First Year Report.
-Once the examination arrangements are agreed, please inform the Graduate Administrator of the names of the examiners and the agreed date for the viva.
+Once the examination arrangements are agreed, please inform the Graduate Administrator of the agreed date for the viva.
 Please ensure that you take your Progress Log with you to the viva.
 On completion of your viva, your assessors should complete the assessment form and return this to the Graduate Administrator, who will send you and your supervisor a copy of the assessment.
 The Director of Graduate Education will also get a copy.
 In most cases the assessors will approve your registration for PhD.

-Final Thesis submission; to be sent in to the Degree Committee roughly 2 months before intended viva – Intention to Submit Form: https://www.vle.cam.ac.uk/mod/resource/view.php?id=7891961
+This form must be sent in to the Degree Committee roughly 2 months before submission – Intention to Submit form.

 Core Skills Training Programme (CSTP)

 You no longer need to collect credits.
 If you access The Core Skills Training Programme (CSTP), this will be sufficient training.
 CSTP is provided by the GSLS, is a group of activities that you are strongly recommended to complete in your first year.
 It has been designed to get you started in planning your Researcher Development (RD) and provides you with training in the areas of personal effectiveness and communication.
 To learn more about CSTP you should review the course requirements and activity descriptions on the CSTP Moodle site onto which all new students will have been enrolled automatically.